carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 filename itself, while keeping the filename regular enough for easy pattern matching.
 For example, a filename like `2016-05-alaska-b.csv` makes it easy for both people and programs to select by year or by location.
+Common file naming conventions are discussed in the [Turing Way](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-storage.html) and in the [Project Organization](https://carpentries-incubator.github.io/good-enough-practices/05-project_organization) episode of this lesson.

 *Variable names*: Replace inscrutable variable names and artificial data codes with self-explaining alternatives, e.g., rename variables